 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due and arises principally from the Company's accounts payable and other liabilities.
 The Company's policy is to review liquidity resources and ensure that sufficient funds are available to meet financial obligations as they become due.
 Further, the Company's management is responsible for ensuring funds exist and are readily accessible to support business opportunities as they arise.
 The Company's funding was primarily provided in the form of capital raised through the issuance of common shares and warrants.
-As of March 31, 2021, the Company had assessed a concentration risk of vendors as 26% of accounts payables were due to two vendors.
-As of December 31, 2020, the Company had assessed a concentration risk of vendors as 64% due to four vendors.
+As of March 31, 2021, the Company had assessed a concentration risk of vendors as 64% due to four vendors.